Digital breast screening

 - improved data quality and sharing across systems

-- greater information for participants about their appointments and results
+- more information for participants about their appointments and results

 Transition planning

 The technology being replaced includes NBSS (the National Breast Screening System), BS Select (Breast Screening Select) and BSIS (Breast Screening Information System).
-These existing services will continue to run alongside the systems we’re developing until all BSOs can move fully to the new services.
+These existing services will continue to run alongside Rubie until all BSOs can move fully to the new services.

-Prior to onboarding, all BSOs across England will be offered support to guide them through the process of adopting new systems and retiring existing technology.
+Prior to onboarding, all BSOs across England will be offered support to guide them through the process of adopting Rubie and retiring existing technology.

 Project progress